cdhardin/NBA_Predictor/README.md

 ## Markov Chains

-Using the extracted player passing data, we construct Markov chains for each team.
+Using the extracted player passing data, I constructed Markov chains for each team.
 These chains model the probability of the ball being passed between players and other events such as shooting or turnovers.

 A deeper look into the dynamics of a team’s possession reveals that public data from NBA.com provides the probability of a player passing to any other player on his team.
 Using this information, a transition matrix can be created for each team.